NapierDanel/SET08103Group15/population-use-case.md

 ### Goal in Context

-As an *demography student* I want *to produce a report on the population of people living inside and outside of a given city in a region* so that *I can conduct my study on that topic.*
+As an *demography student* I want *to produce a report on the population of people living inside and outside of a given city in a continent, region or country* so that *I can conduct my study on that topic.*

 ### Scope